TheNewLearn/oop_hw7/README.md

 You should upload the files (exclude bin) to GitLab by following steps given in HW00.
 You are required to understand the meaning of each commands (`git add`, `git commit`, `git push`) so that you won't make a mistake.
 Hint: You should start from `git add`.

+You shuold eiter not add bin foler to your git, or add a file with the name of '.gitignore' in bin folder (see our class repo).
+You will lost 10% if you bin folder contains compiled ut_all in git repo.